Atonement100/tiger-zone/README.md

 The former will compile everything necessary for a local game, while the latter will do the same but for connecting to a remote server.

-Tests will require a JUnit installation and all tests can be built with the following command.
+Unit tests will require a JUnit installation and all tests can be built with the following command.

     javac *Test.java

+Acceptance testing was carried out through the use of a graphical interface that launches with each instance of the game.

 ## Usage
 The local game takes in no arguments, and can simply be run with: